nanoandrew4/ngcplogs/README.md

 If you have modified your `daemon.json` file, restart the daemon and docker services:

+If you are running the plugin outside GCP, make sure to set the `gcp-project` log option, as well as either the `credentials-file` or `credentials-json` log option.

 ```shell
 sudo systemctl daemon-reload && sudo systemctl restart docker
 ```